Who We Are

 6) Contribution to Society

-We feel strongly about giving something back to society and for the last 30 years have donated a portion of the sales from our paintings to the NHK Welfare and Cultural Group.
+We feel strongly about giving something back to society and for the last 30 years have made donations to the NHK Welfare and Cultural Group.

 If you are interested in our Club, contact us.
 We may possibly have an opening!

 Click here for information email@example.com